pdclab/graphbolt/README.md

  - additionsFile : Input file which contains the stream of edge to be added
  - deletionsFile : Input file which contains the stream of edges to be deleted
  - numberOfUpdateBatches : Optional parameter to specify the number of edge updates to be made.
 Default is 1
- - maxIters : Optional parameter to specify the number of iterations that the algorithm should be run.
+ - maxiters : Optional parameter to specify the number of iterations that the algorithm should be run.
 Default is 100
  - nWorkers : Optional parameter to specify the number of worker threads.
 Default is specified

 ## Running Label Propagation